Carl-Harry Stålhane (19201990)

 To view other works by Carl-Harry Stålhane please click Here

 By the late 1940s his designs for slender, symmetrical vessels in monochrome, matt glazes (inspired by ancient Chinese Sung ceramics) were receiving international attention.
 He continued to design these elegant pieces, alongside tableware for factory production.
-Stålhane was promoted to art director and chief designer of Rörstrand taking over from Gunnar Nylund.
+Stålhane was promoted to art director and chief designer of Rörstrand, succeeding Gunnar Nylund.

 In 1973 Stålhane left Rörstrand and opened his own studio, Designhuset, with the assistance of his master thrower, Kent Ericsson.
 Stålhane was in the middle of arranging a new exhibition when he died peacefully in 1990.